Our Team

 Senior Vice President of Parks and Civic Projects

 Guy graduated from the University of Texas at Austin with a Bachelor of Architecture in 1979, obtained a Master in Urban Design from Harvard University in 1981, and is a registered architect and urban designer.
 Early in his career, Guy was primarily responsible for the design of Sesquicentennial Park in downtown Houston.
 He then served as Director of Planning and Development for Central Houston, Inc. and special assistant for urban design to Mayor Bill White, which led to his role overseeing the development of Discovery Green.
 Since then, he has overseen the development of Buffalo Bayou Park for the Buffalo Bayou Partnership and serves as an advisor to the Houston Parks Board on Bayou Greenways.
-He joined the Kinder Foundation in 2016 and serves as Vice President of Parks and Greenspace.
-In addition to his many roles at the Foundation, he currently serves as Senior Warden on the Christ Church Cathedral Vestry.
+He joined Kinder Foundation in 2016 and serves as Senior Vice President of Parks and Civic Projects.
 He was born and raised here in Houston and loves the big city life.
 Guy loves riding his bike around his hometown’s beautiful greenspaces and swimming, which he did competitively in college.

 CJ Johnson

 CJ graduated from St. Edward’s University in Austin with a Bachelor in English Writing and Rhetoric in 2011.
-In 2012 she packed up her life into two suitcases and moved to Kyoto, Japan where she taught English to Japanese students for two years.
+In 2012, she packed up her life into two suitcases and moved to Kyoto, Japan, where she taught English to Japanese students for two years.
 Upon returning stateside she moved back to her hometown, Corpus Christi, where she taught third grade at Corpus Christi ISD.
-She ultimately decided she missed big city life and in 2015 moved to Houston where she taught third grade in Houston ISD.
-She joined the Kinder Foundation and Family Office in 2016 and in addition to her role as receptionist, she enjoys doing whatever she can to support the mission and projects of the Foundation.
+She ultimately decided she missed big city life and, in 2015, moved to Houston where she taught third grade in Houston ISD.
+She joined Kinder Family Office and Kinder Foundation in 2016 and in addition to her role as assistant office manager, she enjoys doing whatever she can to support the Foundation’s mission and projects.
 In her free time, CJ is a passionate artist who specializes in crochet and fiber arts, as well as painting, illustration, and creative writing.
 She loves spending time with her family, traveling, reading, and cuddling Amelia, her extremely clingy cat.

 Sabrina Kirwin

-Sabrina graduated from the University of Texas at Austin in 2006 with a Bachelor in Business Administration and Master in Professional Accounting and is also a CPA.
-After graduating from UT she spent the first 9 years of her career at Deloitte Tax in Houston.
-During her time at Deloitte, she interned in the International Tax Practice, was a top-performing Tax-Manager within the Private Wealth Practice and served as both Chief of Staff for the Houston Tax Practice and Central Region Learning Manager.
-Sabrina joined the Kinder Foundation and Family office as Chief Financial Officer in 2015 and is responsible for financial planning, analysis, and accounting for both organizations.
+Sabrina graduated from the University of Texas at Austin in 2006 with a bachelor’s in Business Administration and master’s in Professional Accounting and is also a CPA.
+After graduating from UT, she spent nine years at Deloitte Tax in Houston with a focus on high-net worth clients.
+Sabrina joined the Kinder Family Office and Kinder Foundation as Chief Financial Officer in 2015, responsible for financial planning, analysis, and accounting.
+Today, she serves as Chief Operating Officer for both organizations.
 She currently serves on both the Board and Finance Committee for Memorial Park Conservancy.
-Sabrina is a native Houstonian who lives with her husband, two sons, and their cat, Penny.
-When she’s not attending one of her boys’ sporting events she can often be found watching the Astros or Longhorn football (Hook ‘em!).
-She likes to spend her free time on the beach with a margarita in one hand and a good book in the other.
+Houston-born and raised, Sabrina enjoys life with her husband, two sons, and their cats, Penny Lane and Mack Brown.
+Away from the office, Sabrina finds her greatest joy (and spends most of her time) cheering on her boys at their baseball games.
+She proudly supports the Houston Astros and Texas Longhorns, enjoys being outdoors — particularly by the beach — and rarely passes up a good book or crossword puzzle.

 Sarah Newbery